trilkk/irssi-colored-nicks/README.md

     cd ~
     git clone https://github.com/trilkk/irssi-colored-nicks.git

-Go to `.irssi/scripts/autorun` and enable the script:
+Go to `.irssi/scripts` and link the script so it can be enabled:

+    cd ~/.irssi/scripts
+    ln -s ../../irssi-colored-nicks/colored_nicks.pl

+To enable the script automatically, add it to `~/.irssi/scripts/autorun`:

     cd ~/.irssi/scripts/autorun
-    ln -s ../../../irssi-colored-nicks/colored_nicks.pl
+    ln -s ../colored_nicks.pl

 Go to `.irssi` and link the associated theme so it can be enabled in configuration: